Seeed-Studio/wiki-documents/docs/Seeed-Studio-BeagleBone-Green-LCD-Cape-with-Resistive-Touch.md

 -----------------

-Use it with BeagleBone to display anything you want.
+Use it with BeagleBone® to display anything you want.

 ## Hardware
 -----------------